 Now, back at school a few friends became obsessed with fantasy role-playing games, playing with nothing more than dice and their imagination.
 I always wondered how they kept track of everything and what stopped them from cheating, but a few years later the board game HeroQuest came along and I saw first-hand how it all worked, albeit with a game board and actual player pieces.
 (Actually, now that I’m thinking about it I remember the Space Crusade board game in the 90s and coming up with a version of that which utilised the Barcode Battler!
 Do you remember that thing?
 Whoa, sorry, that just came back to me.)

 Anyway, it would appear OiNK decided to have a little stab at its own version of one of these games with The Sword of Blatterlee.
-Played over two pages, it all kicks off with a quick scenario containing more strange names and a map of the castle you’re going to raid, one room of which is now much more sinister than it would’ve been at the time.
-Below that are the instructions for playing with dice and they’re just as straight forward and as easy to follow as I remember when my friends were trying to describe their Dungeons and Dragons game in the playground.
+Played over two pages, it all kicks off with a quick scenario containing more strange names and a map of the castle you’re going to raid (one room now more sinister than it would’ve been at the time).
+Below that are the instructions for playing with dice and they’re just as straight forward and as easy to follow as I remember when my friends were trying to describe their game in the playground.
 Then it’s on to page two and the conclusion of your quest, so enjoy.